SysSec-KAIST/LTESniffer/README.md

 To sniff only downlink traffic from the base station, one can operate LTESniffer with USRP B210 which is connected to PC via a USB 3.0 port.
 Similarly, USRB B210 should be equipped with GPSDO and two RX antennas to decode downlink messages in transmission modes 3 and 4.
 ## Installation
+**Important note: To avoid unexpected errors, please follow the following steps on Ubuntu 18.04.**

 **Dependencies**
 - **Important dependency**: [UHD][uhd] library version >= 4.0 must be installed in advance (recommend building from source).
 The following steps can be used on Ubuntu 18.04.
 Refer to UHD Manual for full installation guidance.